 Valid data is a necessary precursor for adequate planning and resource allocation.
 To that end, in SY 2014-2015, OSSE launched a new web-based data collection system designed to allow LEAs to submit real-time data on student homelessness and ensure that these data are integrated into the OSSE State Longitudinal Data System (SLED).
 This change from a paper-based to a web-based data collection system allowed for more accurate identification of students and ensured that their status was captured for at risk Uniform Per Student Funding Formula (UPSFF) payments.

-In SY 2015-2016, OSSE worked with the Community Partnership (TCP), a non-profit corporation that coordinates services to homeless families on behalf of the city, to augment current homelessness data received by OSSE.
+In the 2015-16 school year, OSSE worked with the Community Partnership (TCP), a non-profit corporation that coordinates services to homeless families on behalf of the city, to augment current homelessness data received by OSSE.
 As a result, OSSE was able to identify more homeless students in school year 2015-16 in comparison to the prior year.
 Beginning this school year, students identified as homeless through TCP are indicated as such in the enrollment audit module available in SLED.
 Although you will see that the overall identification of homeless students will increase, OSSE does not anticipate a significantly higher identification rate for the purposes of at-risk UPSFF funding, as most homeless students are already identified as at-risk through other sources like TANF or SNAP.
 However, in the case that students were newly identified, UPSFF at-risk funding is provided.

 As before, any information about a homeless child’s or youth’s living situation must be protected as required by applicable privacy laws, including but not limited to 42 U.S.C. §11432(g)(3)(G) and the Family Educational Rights and Privacy Act (FERPA).
 Parents of homeless students will be made aware of school-based data sharing, which is allowable under FERPA, through the intake process at TCP.